benkjcheong/insanity-llm/README.md

 ## Step 1: Prepare and Upload the Dataset

-- Place all `.txt` files inside a folder named `hippie_manifestos`.
+- Place all `.txt` files inside a folder named `dataset`.
+Using https://manifestos.net/titles/
-- Follow the instructions in `convert.py` to load and convert the text files into a Hugging Face `Dataset`.
+- Follow the instructions in `1sortdata.py` to load and convert the text files into a Hugging Face `Dataset`.
 - Authenticate with the Hugging Face Hub using your personal access token.
-- Push the dataset to your Hugging Face account (e.g. `your_username/hippie_manifestos`).
+- Push the dataset to your Hugging Face account (e.g. `bcben/manifestos`).

 ---